-Hollande says Brexit should not jeopardize free movement in Europe
+Hollande says Brexit should not put free movement at risk

 "So we have to see these negotiations to the end, while maintaining the principles of the European Union, notably that of free movement," he said.

-Hollande added that although Britain was leaving, it should continue to play a role in Europe's defense.
+In wide ranging remarks, Hollande said that although Britain was leaving the EU, it should continue to play a role in Europe's defense and that European nations would have to be less reliant on the United States for defense.

+"There are elections in the United States.
+A female president will be elected," Hollande quipped, using the French feminine form "une presidente" without mentioning Hillary Clinton by name, to cheers and laughs.

+"Beyond what she represents or her beliefs, know that we must not wait for the United States for the defense European territory.
+The U.S. will ask Europeans to defend themselves," he said.

+Hollande said the European Union and European states must do more to boost economic growth and not leave the responsibility to the European Central Bank (ECB) alone.

-(Reporting by Jean-Baptiste Vey; Writing by Bate Felix; Editing by Hugh Lawson)
+Reporting by Jean-Baptiste Vey; Writing by Bate Felix; Editing by Andrew Bolton